SIMPLIFYING CONSENT TO RATE

 • Referrals for non owners policies are excluded.

-• Referrals for new drivers with less than three years licensed (unless with parents) are paid $10.
+• Referrals for new drivers with less than three years licensed in the U.S. (unless with parents) are paid $10.

 • The referral is paid via https://venmo.com/ A fast and free service to receive money.